Pre-GREAT Workshop: “How to Write an Abstract”

 Dr. Alix Darden

-Alix G. Darden, Ph.D., M.Ed., is a Research Professor of Pediatrics and is the Director of Faculty Development for the Pediatrics Department at OUHSC.
-Her background is in bench top science (Immunology) with a passion for quality science education and transformative student learning and has been published and funded in both areas.
+Alix G. Darden, Ph.D., M.Ed., is a Professor of Research, Department of Pediatrics, and is the Director of Faculty Development for the Pediatrics Department at Oklahoma University Health Sciences Center.
+Her background is in Immunology, PhD from Southwestern Graduate School, Dallas, TX, with a passion for quality science education and transformative student learning.
+Dr. Darden has been published and nationally funded in both areas.
 She was able to indulge those passions at The Citadel, Charleston, SC, from 1995-2008 as a member of the Biology faculty where she guided undergraduate and graduate students through the research process.
 As a Carnegie Scholar in 2000-2001 she was introduced to the scholarship of teaching and learning (SoTL).
-Applying and integrating her passions and skills in the areas of Biology and SoTL netted her a National Science Foundation (NSF) grant to integrate her bench research on opsin gene regulation into her classes, as well as a national teaching award, the 2008 CASE US Professors of the Year, South Carolina Professor of the Year.
+Applying and integrating her passions and skills in the areas of Biology and SoTL netted her a National Science Foundation (NSF) grant to integrate her bench research on opsin gene regulation into her classes, as well as a national teaching award, the 2008 CASE US Professors of the Year, and South Carolina Professor of the Year.
 Since arriving at OUHSC in 2009, she has been involved in the development of the College of Medicine’s Academy of Teaching Scholars and serves as Director of The Academy.
+She received a MEd, Curriculum and Instruction, from University of Cincinnati in 2016.
 At the national level, Dr. Darden is involved in the Academic Pediatrics Association’s Education Scholars Program as a faculty mentor and member of the curriculum committee.
-Her current research interests are in creating effective and sustainable faculty development and factors that influence organizational culture change.
+Her current research interests are in how to create effective and sustainable faculty development programs and factors that influence organizational culture change.